- What is a mammogram?

 What is a mammogram?

-A mammogram is an x-ray exam of the breast that’s used to detect and evaluate breast changes.
+A mammogram is an x-ray exam of the breast that is used to detect and evaluate breast changes.

 X-rays were first used to examine breast tissue a century ago, by the German surgeon, Albert Salomon.
-But modern mammography has only existed since the late 1960s, when special x-ray machines were designed and used just for breast imaging.
+Modern mammography has only existed since the late 1960s, when special x-ray machines were designed and used just for breast imaging.
 Since then, the technology has advanced, and today’s mammogram is very different even from those of the 1980s and 1990s.

-Today’s x-ray machines used for mammograms expose the breast to much less radiation compared with those used in the past.
+The x-ray machines used for mammograms today expose the breast to much less radiation than those used in the past.
 The x-rays do not go through tissue as easily as those used for routine chest x-rays or x-rays of the arms or legs, which also improves the image quality.

 Last Medical Review: 12/08/2014